-This 3rd management plan sets out the proposals for Studham Common over the five-year period 2010-2015 and is a revision of the previous site management plan produced in 2004-2009 by South Bedfordshire District Council in consultation with the Friends of Studham Common and the Greensand Trust.
+This management plan sets out the proposals for Studham Common over the period 2017-2021 and is a revision of the previous site management plan produced in 2011-2016 by Central Bedfordshire District Council in consultation with the Friends of Studham Common and the Greensand Trust.
 The plan provides a guide for the holistic and proactive management of the site, helping to ensure that its special qualities are maximised for the benefit of the local area and wildlife and are sustained and preserved for the benefit of future generations.